 4. Agree together what actions to take

-Talk about what they can do to be safe and reduce the possibility of it happening again.
+Talk about what they can do to be safer and reduce the possibility of it happening again.
 For example, making sure parental controls in place to filter out inappropriate content.

 If you need to report content, try to do this together.
 This will help your child to feel in control of what has happened.
 Most inappropriate content can be reported to the platforms and sites.
 Sexual or violent content that appears in adverts, films, television programmes or video games can be reported to Ofcom.